Mfarzana/AWS/CPP_CertifiedCloudPractitioner/aws-core-services/compute-services.md

 * Scales based on demand
 * Pricing is based on usage

----
+> **NOTE: SSM**
-AWS Systems Manager or Simple System Manager is an **AWS service** that you can **use to view and control your infrastructure on AWS**.
+**AWS Systems Manager** or Simple System Manager is an **AWS service** that you can **use to view and control your infrastructure on AWS**.
 Systems Manager simplifies resource and application management, shortens the time to detect and resolve operational problems, and helps you operate and manage your AWS infrastructure securely at scale
----

 ### References:
 * https://aws.amazon.com/iam/